prrao87/prrao87.github.io/content/posts/neo4j-python-1.md

                     print(f"{e}: Failed to ingest IDs in range {min(ids)}-{max(ids)}")
 ```

-By just adding a few await keywords, and converting some `def` functions into `async def` functions, we have code that can communicate with the Neo4j database asynchronously!
+By just adding a few await keywords, and replacing `def` with `async def`, we have clean, readable code that can communicate with the Neo4j database asynchronously!
 The async `main` function is then simply invoked with an `asyncio.run(main())` command. 🚀

 #### Async run time for full data ingestion